compose-spec/compose-spec/build.md

 ### dockerfile_inline

-`dockerfile_inline` lets you define Dockerfile content as inlined string in a Compose file.
+`dockerfile_inline` defines Dockerfile content as inlined string in a Compose file.
 When set, the `dockerfile` attribute is not allowed and a Compose Implementation SHOULD reject any Compose file having both set.

 Use of YAML multi-line string syntax is recommended to define Dockerfile content: